milquejs/milque/docs/Day 1.md

 `InputContext` is simply a way to group `InputAdapters` such that you can control the order of input consumption by some state.
 Otherwise, you would have to manually edit every input adapters' call priority.
+The context should also be independent of program call order.

 `InputDispatcher` is that thing to connect everything.
 In order to actually find the appropriate `InputAdapter` to handle it, it would need go through every